 It wasn’t intended for puppets to appear on the program at first.
 A clock was drawn onto the canvas backdrop of the set where a bird was intended to pop out of and deliver a random fact along with the time.
-Mr. Rogers and Carey decided to use Daniel for a one-time thing.
-He appeared on the first episode and became a hit with the audiences.
+When the bird failed, Mr. Rogers and Carey decided to use Daniel as a replacement for what would have been a one-time thing.
+However, he became a hit with the audience.
 Puppetry and improvisation became a hallmark of the program, which was originally intended to be centered around Carey singing and introducing whatever films Mr. Rogers could acquire.
 But gradually, Daniel would appear more and have improvised conversations with Carey.
 She never knew what the puppets were going to do, and Mr. Rogers never knew what she was going to do.
 The entire program was unscripted beyond a general idea of where they intended an episode to go.

 |Fred and Josie with Henrietta, X and Daniel.|

 Gradually, more puppets were added to the program.
-The next came King Friday XIII, a play on the superstition everyone had about the date.
+The next came King Friday XIII, whose name was a play on the superstition everyone had about the date.
 A contest was held during his debut to figure out what kingdom he should be the king of, and a little boy won a chance to appear on the program after writing in that his name suggested he should be King of Calendar Land.
-Then came X the Owl, who was sent to the program to use by a puppet company, whose home was “grown” on the set by taping an acorn to the bottom and the art department drawing his tree in various stages over the course of a week; Lady Elaine Fairchilde, a unique, self-confident and eccentric woman; Henrietta Pussycat, who would constantly say “meow” as she talked, and the French Grandpere.
+Then came X the Owl, sent to the program by a puppet company, whose home was “grown” on the set by taping an acorn to the bottom of the backdrop and the art department drawing his tree in various stages over the course of a week; Lady Elaine Fairchilde, a unique, self-confident and eccentric woman; Henrietta Pussycat, who would constantly say “meow” as she talked; and the French Grandpere.
 Each one was infused with their own personality, which were by extension aspects of Mr. Rogers’ own.